Felony Without Jail Time

 Felonies are more serious than misdemeanors, but not all felonies are equally serious.
 For that matter, not all people receive the same sentence when they commit the same felony.
 The sentence imposed for a felony depends on the extent of the harm caused, the character of the offender, and other circumstances.

 In many cases, people who are charged with a felony are not sentenced to jail or prison.
-That possibility is not realistic in every case but Randy Collins, an experienced defense attorney in Newport Beach will explore all options to avoid a sentence of incarceration.
+That possibility is not realistic in every case but Randy Collins, an experienced defense attorney in Orange County will explore all options to avoid a sentence of incarceration.

 California Felony Sentences

 California law authorizes the court to impose a sentence for a felony conviction.
 The fact that a sentence is authorized does not necessarily mean that a sentence will be imposed.
 Unless the law requires a sentence to jail or prison, a judge might instead place the defendant on probation.

 A few California felonies require the judge to impose a sentence.
 Those crimes tend to be the most serious offenses (including murder and some sexual assaults).
 In addition, the defendant’s criminal history may require the judge to impose a prison sentence.
 The Three Strike Law is an example of a law that bases a mandatory prison sentence on the defendant’s previous convictions.